Announcing Windows 11 Insider Preview Build 26220.5770 (Dev Channel)

 New Copilot+ PC experiences

-New text action for Click to Do (Preview)
+Introducing New Selection Modes in Click to Do

 FEEDBACK: Please file feedback in Feedback Hub (WIN + F) under Desktop Environment > Click to Do.